crweiner/hacktoberfest-swag-list/README.md

 - **Requirements**: Anyone who creates a new issue, works on existing issues, raises a PR or contributes to the documentation.
 - **Swag**: Stickers
-- **How to sign up**: Register for hacktoberfest, join our [slack](https://docs.symbl.ai/docs/changelog/#connect-with-us-on-slack-) channel.
-Contribute through github.
+- **How to sign up**: Register for Hacktoberfest, join the [Slack](https://docs.symbl.ai/docs/changelog/#connect-with-us-on-slack-) channel, and contribute through GitHub.
 - **Issues**:
   - Symbl.ai [docs](https://github.com/symblai/symbl-docs/issues)
   - Symbl.ai [Symbl-powered-Agora-RTE-app](https://github.com/symblai/Symbl-powered-Agora-RTE-app/issues)
   - Symbl.ai [symbl-twilio-video-react](https://github.com/symblai/symbl-twilio-video-react/issues)
+- **Notes**:
-- **Notes**: PR should be merged solving the reported/existing issues marked with hacktoberfest label.
+  - PR should be merged solving the reported/existing issues marked with Hacktoberfest label.
+  - More info is listed [here](https://www.eventbrite.com/e/hacktoberfest-with-symblai-tickets-187225746247).

 ### 2 or more PRs